bytecodealliance/rfcs/accepted/cranelift-egraph.md

 JIT-level compilation speed is necessary, we are likely to need high control.

-This RFC thus proposes that we drive rewrites by calling into ISLE-generated Rust code, as we do for instruction lowering today.
+This RFC instead thus proposes that we drive rewrites by calling into ISLE-generated Rust code, as we do for instruction lowering today.
 It turns out that there is a way to extend ISLE extractor semantics very slightly in order to allow for a natural binding of e-class, rather than e-node, matching, which we now describe.

-### Minimal ISLE Change: Multi-Extractors
+### Minimal ISLE Change: Multi-Extractors and Multi-Constructors

 The basic problem we need to solve is that while ISLE matching on CLIF is matching a single operator per value, hence an AST-like DAG, ISLE